-I am a qualified counsellor with a Postgraduate Certificate and Diploma in Counselling and Psychotherapy from Edinburgh University, where I was trained in both the person-centred and psychodynamic approach.
+I am a qualified counsellor with a Postgraduate Certificate, Diploma and Masters in Counselling and Psychotherapy from Edinburgh University, where I was trained in both the person-centred and psychodynamic approach.
 My work is primarily informed by the psychodynamic approach, in which we explore how past experiences and relationships are influencing choices, values, beliefs and relationships with others in the present.
 Having said that, my sessions are led by you as the client, as I believe you are the expert in your internal world.
 My role is to facilitate you; in a safe and non-judgemental space, to explore what may be going on for you and how it may be effecting you.
 I believe in the importance of a trusting relationship and that this is the foundation for therapy.
 Through empathy and containment, I hope to enable you to explore the edges that may feel painful and uncomfortable, as to empower change.

 After a degree in Psychology, my experience has been working in the field of acute mental health with adults and young people.
 I then pursued becoming a counsellor, in which I have worked with a wide range of psychological and emotional issues including: bullying and harassment in the work place, low self-esteem, anxiety and panic attacks, depression, relationship issues, sexuality and intimacy, gender identity and transitioning, grief and loss, trauma, complex trauma and PTSD, abuse, cultural issues, change, anger management, and addiction.